bowlbear/Koffing/README.md

 > The goal of Koffing is to 'polute' your
 > outgoing network metadata to make it annoying
-> for adversaries, to go through your data.
+> for adversaries to go through your data.
 It is not used
 > to hide or anonymize you in anyway!

 ## License